 1X for accuracy (double-check those dates, stats, resources, name spellings, etc.) and appropriateness of tone - correctness in all its forms

+1. Give documents high skim value.
+Seek to give every business document, whether a simple email or a long written report, high skim value.
+In other words, make it easy to digest.
 The average office worker receives thousands of messages a day.
-If you want your messages to be read and acted upon, you need to make them easy for your reader to digest.
+If you want your messages to be read and acted upon, you need to make them easy for your reader to grasp quickly.

 Things like short sentences, short paragraphs, bold headers, italicized titles, numbered or bulleted lists, step-by-step instructions, and tables, charts, graphs, or photos to illustrate your points help give a document high skim value.

-In academia, you were taught to double-space your lines and indent new paragraphs.
-For business, you should single-space your lines (or I use a multiple 1.15 setting) and skip a line between paragraphs rather than indenting them in business documents.
+2. Single space and skip a line between paragraphs.
+In academia, we typically double-space lines and indent new paragraphs.
+For business documents, you should single-space your lines and skip a line between paragraphs rather than indenting them.

-Use a professional font in the appropriate size.
+3. Use a professional font in the appropriate size.
 Each font style conveys a tone.
-Some are playful, some serious, some feel old-fashioned, others modern, one type is more fitting for a concert poster, another for a professional resume.
+Some are playful, some serious.
+Some feel old-fashioned, others modern.
+One type is more fitting for a concert poster, another for a professional resume.

 Fonts are serif (they have wings) or sans serif (they don't have wings).
 Times New Roman is a classic serif font.
 Books used to always be printed in serif fonts because they were judged to be easier on readers’ eyes.
 Arial, Tahoma, and Century Gothic are all sans serif fonts.
 San serif fonts, once reserved primarily for bold headings, have gained in popularity since the introduction of the Internet.

-Use default margins unless adjusting slightly keeps your document on a single page.
+4. Use default margins of 1" to 1.25" unless adjusting slightly keeps your document on a single page.
 I confess this is a personal pet peeve.
 Your Word or Page software comes with default margin settings.
 But you are allowed to change these if slight changes allow you to get your document on one page instead of two.

 Countless times in the workplace, we create a document and only a sentence or two ends up on the final page.
 If reducing the font size by .5, or the line spacing by a hair, or the bottom or top or side margins would allow you to get it on fewer pages, especially the coveted one page, why not make those adjustments?
 It’s less to print and you eliminate the chance of that second page getting lost.